 I particularly like CW and HF-digital operating.
 My contemporary station is an Elecraft K3 for my primary CW and digital operation and occasional SSB operation.
 My main amplifier's are Ameritron's AL-80B and ALS-500M.

 I also have a Ten Tec Eagle which I use for emergencies and when at Zillah.

-For antennas I am using a Hy-Gain TH3-MK4 3el/20-15-10 up 40 feet and a Mosley TW-32XL 2el/30-17-12 beam up 55 feet.
-I also have assorted 160/80/75/40M dipoles/long wires and a 40M vertical but I most often use my 80M loop on the low bands.
+For antennas I am using a Hy-Gain TH3-MK4 3el/20-15-10 beam up 40 feet and a Mosley TW-32XL 2el/30-17-12 beam up 55 feet.
+I also have assorted 160/80/75/40M dipoles/long wires, a 40M vertical and an 80M loop.
+At Zillah I use a G5RV.

-After living all over Alaska for 48 years I am always pleased to give recommendations on travel in Alaska.
+After living all over Alaska for 50 years I am always pleased to give recommendations on travel in Alaska.

 Please QSL direct to the above address and

 73. John Bury - KL7QZ